nnnkit/all-docs-blogs/docs/javascript/fundamental/6-condition.md

 #### Switch

-- Write a program that takes the number of the month (1-12) and alert number of days in the month.
+- Write a program that takes the number of the month (1-12) and alert number of days in that month.
-- Write a program that take the salery of the user using prompt and alert the in-hand amount.
-You will find out the in-hand amount by deducting the tax amoun from salery.
+- Write a program that takes the salary of the user using prompt and alert the in-hand amount.
+You will find out the in-hand amount by deducting the tax amount from salary.
 Conditions are given below.
   - `Salary <= 20000` tax is 10%
   - `Salary <= 20000` tax is 20%
   - `Salary > 50000` tax is 30%

 #### if..else vs switch

-Implement the condition give below using `if..else` and `switch` statement.
+Implement the conditions given below using `if..else` and `switch` statement.

 - `marks > 100` alert `"Marks can't be greater than 100"`
 - `marks > 80 && marks < 100` alert `"Grade A"`